lazutlivera/curator/README.md

 A digital art exploration platform that combines artworks from the Rijksmuseum and Harvard Art Museums into a unified search experience.

+## Video Walkthrough

+Watch a quick demo of CuratorEx's features: [Video Demo](https://youtu.be/eimolylswWM)

 ## Features

 - Search across two major museum collections simultaneously